Making a sepsis medical negligence claim

 What is sepsis?

-Sepsis is a life-threatening condition, which is usually caused by an infection within in the body.
-If your body is unable to fight the infection, this can lead to organs being unable to function properly.
+Sepsis is a life-threatening condition, which is usually caused by an infection within the body.
+If we are unable to fight the infection, it can lead to organs being unable to function properly.
 Sepsis is a serious condition, which can turn to septic shock if it is not treated.
-If left untreated, can cause permanent damage to the lungs, kidneys, liver, and other organs, and can ultimately be fatal.
+It can also cause permanent damage to the lungs, kidneys, liver, and other organs, as well as causing the need for surgical amputation.
+Ultimately the condition can be fatal.

 For further information you can watch this short video made by the UK Sepsis Trust on the facts about sepsis: